jhedenius/nodewar/README.md

 There are two possible actions for a bot to take: attack a neighbour or end its turn.
 A bot may execute as many attacks as it wants during its turn.

 ##Attack##
+To be able to attack, a territory must have at least 2 dice.
 Battle is resolved by rolling all the dice on the attacking territory and all the dice on the defending territory: the greatest sum wins (defender wins ties).
 If the attacker wins, all but 1 of the dice from the attacking territory move to the captured territory and the defender loses all its dice.
 If the defender wins, the attacker loses all but 1 die which is left on the attacking territory.